juice-shop/juice-shop/REFERENCES.md

 goes for conference or meetup talks, workshops or trainings you did where this project was mentioned or used!

-> **Spoiler Warning!** :bulb: indicates resources that contain _hints
+> **Spoiler Warning!** :suspect: indicates resources that contain _hints
 > for solving challenges_ of the OWASP Juice Shop.
 These are supposed to
-> be helpful whenever you get stuck. :imp: indicates resources
+> be helpful whenever you get stuck. :godmode: indicates resources
 > that _spoiler entire challenge solutions_ so you might not want to
 > view them before tackling these challenges yourself!